Ashton-in-Makerfield: Present day

 A market is held on the market square off Garswood Street on Tuesdays and Saturdays.

-Ashton's local semi-pro football clubs are Ashton Athletic F.C. and Ashton Town A.F.C..
-Garswood United F.C. is also nearby.
+Ashton's local semi-pro football clubs are Ashton Athletic and Ashton Town.
+Garswood United is also nearby.

 Crompton's, the hinge and fasteners making factory in Ashton-in-Makerfield, has closed and is now demolished.
 A shopping centre called the Gerard Centre now stands in its place.
 The Hingemaker's Arms public house, on Heath Road, is the only one in the world known to carry that name.
-It was run by the Corless family for decades until Walter Corless' retirement in 2006, however Walter can still be seen pulling pints at the weekend.
-The Hinge, as it is known by its clientele, is now owned and operated by a consortium of local businessmen.

 The site now occupied by Byrchall and St Edmund Arrowsmith high schools was the location of a Second World War POW camp, Camp 50.

 Education

 Ashton-in-Makerfield has three secondary schools: Cansfield High School; Byrchall High School and St Edmund Arrowsmith Catholic High School.

 In November 2008, Wigan council released proposals to merge Cansfield High and Byrchall High into one school.
 These proposals were refused, and the schools remain separate, with Cansfield situated near to Bryn and Byrchall near to Haydock, neighbouring St Edmund Arrowsmith.

 In 2021, it was announced that Byrchall had been selected to be 1 of 50 schools chosen across the UK to be rebuilt.
 The new build will be situated on the front field, and will feature facilities such as a performing arts wing, which the old school did not have.
 This is an update that has been long-awaited, as the school is believed to have stayed almost identical to when it first opened in 1978, after moving from the grounds of Ashton Grammar School, which was founded in 1588, over 4 centuries ago.
 In 2007, the school was announced to be a specialist Maths and Computing College, increasing student admissions and increasing the population of the school, hence the decision to rebuild, as the current build is believed to be too small for purpose at this point in time.